crolbar/npassm/README.md

-# STILL WORK IN PROGRESS
+# Something trying to be a TUI ncurses password manager.

-## Something trying to be a TUI ncurses password manager.
+- if you do wish to use npassm with your passwords know that it's absolutely possible to lose them (this is a fun little project not an finished product)

 # Build
 ```